DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-24-adding-academic-year-information-to-the-provider-list.md

 ---
 title: Adding academic year information to the provider list
-description: We added an academic years filter and updated the provider summary cards to show which academic years a provider has delivered initial teacher training
+description: We added an academic year filter and updated the provider summary cards to show which academic years a provider has delivered initial teacher training
 date: 2026-02-24
 tags:
   - providers